-RBC Capital Markets, LLC, a subsidiary of Royal Bank of Canada, is one of the Co-Senior Managers for the Fixed Rate Offered Bonds and is the sole underwriter for the 2024 Series E-2 Bonds.
-RBC Capital Markets, LLC is the Remarketing Agent with respect to the 2024 Series E-2 Bonds and also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."
-Royal Bank of Canada, the parent company of RBC Capital Markets, LLC is the provider of several Liquidity Facilities for other Bonds as described in Appendix B-1 hereto.
+RBC Capital Markets, LLC, a subsidiary of Royal Bank of Canada, is one of the Co-Senior Managers for the Fixed Rate Offered Bonds and is the sole underwriter for the 2025 Series D-2 Bonds.
+RBC Capital Markets, LLC is the Remarketing Agent with respect to the 2025 Series D-2 Bonds and also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."
+Royal Bank of Canada, the parent company of RBC Capital Markets, LLC is the 2025D-2 Liquidity Provider and is the provider of several Liquidity Facilities for other Bonds as described in Appendix B-1 hereto.
 Royal Bank of Canada also acts as a counterparty to the Authority under certain Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2023 financial statements of the Authority attached as Appendix G hereto.

 BofA Securities, Inc., a subsidiary of Bank of America, N.A., is one of the Co-Senior Managers for the Fixed Rate Offered Bonds.
 BofA Securities, Inc. also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."
-Bank of America, N.A. is the 2024E-2 Interest Rate Contract Provider and acts as a counterparty to the Authority under certain other Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2023 financial statements of the Authority attached as Appendix G hereto.
+Bank of America, N.A. acts as a counterparty to the Authority under certain other Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2023 financial statements of the Authority attached as Appendix G hereto.
 Bank of America, N.A. is also the provider of certain Liquidity Facilities for other Bonds as described in Appendix B-1 hereto.